 Mphutlane has assembled five remarkable and lengthy essays offering deep critique on the experiences in and the current state of “post-apartheid” South Africa.
 Where black people have been let down.
 Where the earth is crumbling underneath them.
 Most importantly, the heart of the book houses the idea of decoloniality as the key to unlocking the brutality of the cycles we have been locked into due to the common odds that have been against us from apartheid to “post-apartheid”.
 In between a thorough incorporation of theory that accompanies the criticality of these essays, Mphutlane, weaves in his own poetry and those of others.
 This weaving serves not only as interlude but also amplifies and supports the arguments and analysis that the essays unveil.

-The first essay Memory and Being opens with a set of questions, probing different ideas of who black people are outside of what white power and what white supremacy has molded as our reality and identification of self (as agency) and as a collective.
+The first essay Memory and Being opens with a set of questions, probing different ideas of who black people are outside of what white power and what white supremacy has moulded as our reality and identification of self (as agency) and as a collective.
 How far back can we dig in our memories (recorded and archived history) to find an identity and way(s) of life, of being, that are not linked to white influence or colonial impositions.
-Mphutlane uses Africana Philosophy to propose that “formerly enslaved, colonised, oppressed and exploited cannot take control of their life and shape their own destiny without critically interrogating, re-membering, de-constructing and reconstructing their past”.
+Mphutlane uses Africana Philosophy to propose that “formerly enslaved, colonised, oppressed and exploited cannot take control of their lives and shape their own destiny without critically interrogating, re-membering, de-constructing and reconstructing their past”.

 In this essay, Mphutlane is committed to honouring the importance of historical consciousness as an important concept towards embarking on a liberation project that has a clearer understanding of the position, identification, and realisation of black people’s current state.
 Mphutlane critically challenges the “born free” phenomenon where according to him “black youth are assailed with the social rhetoric that urges them not to make reference to the apartheid past or its impact on their social realities”.
 Here, the youth is romanticized as a generation that is born into freedom therefore, theirs is ostensibly a life filled with possibilities without limitation.